gayatribandaru/CMPE255_Team_Project_InsightfulMiners/README.md

 ### Overview

-This project, developed by the InsightfulMiners team, aims to create a robust system for cross-language topic modeling using the TF-IDF algorithm.
+This project, developed by the InsightfulMiners team, aims to create a robust system for cross-language topic modeling.
 Our goal is to enhance the understanding of multilingual content by mapping topics accurately and efficiently across documents in different languages.

 ### Project Scope: